Kesh-Verixius/tk-orangehrm/README.md

 * Integrate CI into the suite
   * I think I'd misheard when talking to Johnny about your CI solution and had written down "Bucket CI", which doesn't seem to be a thing.
 If I had more time, I would've used BitBucket instead of GitHub, as I'm sure that's what he said in retrospect.

+* Handle localization
+  * After a few iterations, it became clear that it wasn't only the UI that was changing, but the language as well.
+This began to cause issues for my .contains since they were only expecting English words.
+If I had more time, I'd like to implement some method of translating/handling all different languages (which seems like a pretty untenable solution), or, more likely, a way to consistently locate elements/components throughout the application by location or index, so as to not rely on a given element's/component's text.